 Part IV — Rules of incorporated associations

-16. Rules of association
+16. Rules of association, contents of

 The rules of an association do not conform to the requirements of this Act unless they include provision in respect of each of the matters that are specified in Schedule 1 and the rules are otherwise consistent with this Act.

-17. Addition and alteration of rules
+17. Altering rules, requirements for

 (1) Subject to sections 18 and 19, an incorporated association may alter its rules by special resolution but not otherwise.